Vyral/brett-jennings-recruiting/_posts/2019-04-16-how-to-go-from-agent-to-ceo-of-your-real-estate-business.md

 ---
 layout: post
-title: 'The Journey From Agent to CEO: How to Grow From 10 -130 Deals per Year'
+title: How to Go From Agent to CEO of Your Real Estate Business
 date: 2019-04-16 18:07:00
 tags:
   - Lead Conversion